 There are three types of contractor classes that are required to carry bonds in Washington: general, specialty, and electrical contractors.
 The specialty contractor class is comprised of 63 specialty classifications.

 Contractor bond limits in Washington vary depending on license type.
 A $6,000 bond is needed for general contractors, a $12,000 bond for specialty contractors, and a $4,000 bond for electrical contractors.
-Regardless of the license classification, the price will range from 1-10% of the bond limit.
 The rate for the bond is dependent on several factors including personal credit, years in business, and even character.
 Refer to the chart below for example pricing.

 |Bond Limit: $6,000 Specialty Contractor License Bond||Monthly | Annual$10 | $100|